 - The words “Bank of England” printed in intaglio (raised ink) along the top of the note.

-What notes will be worth a ‘fortune’?
+What notes are worth a ‘fortune’?

 As with all UK currency that enters circulation, collectors will be on the look out for any notes that may be worth more than their face value.
 Here are the serial numbers you should look out for on the new ten pound note: